Motivesoft/vscode-weather-status-open-meteo/README.md

 ## Known Issues

-Currently, the extension expects the user to understand that they need to go and configure their location before the extension will display any weather details.
-A future version may simplify this process.
+The extension expects the user to understand that they need to go and configure their location before the extension will display any weather details.
+When these values are not yet configured, clicking on the status bar area for the extension will allow the user to type in the values required.
+This can also be done by running the `Set Weather Location` command or editing the extension's settings.

-The extension is totally relient on the Open-Meteo weather service for its functionality.
+The extension is totally reliant on the Open-Meteo weather service for its functionality.

 ## Release Notes